-Simulation is not a new concept to education.
-In its earliest uses, it was role-playing or skill demonstration on models.
-Many nurses gave their first intramuscular injections on oranges.
-Though low-tech versions, they were still a type of simulation.
-Great educators know that learner-centered education is a key component to student engagement and knowledge retention.
-When coupled with an immersive learning environment in which students can practice hands-on learning, it is a recipe for success.
-Simulation learning has come to have many definitions.
-The National Council of State Boards of Nursing (NCSBN) defines clinical simulation as, "an activity or event replicating clinical practice using scenarios, high-fidelity manikins, medium-fidelity manikins, standardized patients, role playing, skills stations, and computer-based critical thinking simulations" [1].
+The National Council of State Boards of Nursing (NCSBN) defines clinical simulation as, "an activity or event replicating clinical practice using scenarios, high-fidelity manikins, medium-fidelity manikins, standardized patients, role-playing, skills stations, and computer-based critical thinking simulations" [1].
 Simulation is a teaching practice and a tool, not just a technology.
-With any educational practice or tool, a good educator will start with the content to be taught and then determine which technologies will best enable learning [2].
+With any educational practice or tool, a good educator will start with the content to be taught and then determine which technologies will best enable learning [2;50].
 For medical education students, simulation often is the best technology to utilize given that it allows realistic and immediate feedback for participants without risking patient harm.

 Simulation is growing in popularity in nursing and healthcare educational systems across the country.
 A 2016 study indicated that among nursing programs across the United States, 91% were using simulation in their curriculum [46].
+Since the COVID-19 pandemic, simulation has advanced in response to the adaptations needed during that period [48].
 The benefits of simulation are widely accepted, as it offers the opportunity to practice repeatedly and safely [4].
 Its use is driven by the demand for educated healthcare professionals resulting from the growing national nursing shortage, the need to practice skills without harming live patients, and the increasing ease of its usage and availability.
 Competition by healthcare schools nationwide for clinical sites has resulted in the use of simulation as a model for clinical supplementation.
 The technology is popular among the technologically savvy younger generations and is appreciated by others.
 Simulation can be used for teaching new skills, testing competency, and improving team dynamics.
-It offers a unique, controlled, learnerfocused educational environment that can mimic real-life situations and experiences.
+It offers a unique, controlled, learner-focused educational environment that can mimic real-life situations and experiences.
 A 2014 NCSBN study showed that replacing up to 50% of clinical hours with simulation in prelicensure nursing education achieved comparable student outcomes (e.g., clinical competency, pass rates) to traditional clinical experiences in nursing education (i.e., simulation used in less than 10% of clinical hours) [43].

 Virtual simulations (i.e., video game-like interactive computer programs) have now grown in popularity, with 65% of nursing programs using virtual simulation according to a 2016 national survey [44].
-Although this technology will undoubtedly become nearly ubiquitous in the near future, it remains to be proven to what extent virtual simulation can replace clinical hours or live simulation.
+Although this technology will undoubtedly become nearly ubiquitous in the future, it remains to be proven to what extent virtual simulation can replace clinical hours or live simulation.
 One provider of virtual simulation claims that their products improve clinical competency, content knowledge, critical thinking, and self-confidence equivalent to traditional live-action simulation [45].
 Those who have studied the effectiveness of virtual simulation seem to concur.
-They emphasize that this technology may be able to imitate real-world, high-risk scenarios better than clinical hours because the intensity of life and death scenarios can be played out fully in virtual reality, and the low cost of virtual simulation may provide a more widespread opportunity for nursing students to think critically and build confidence.
+They emphasize that this technology may be able to imitate real-world, high-risk scenarios better than clinical hours because the intensity of life-and-death scenarios can be played out fully in virtual reality, and the low cost of virtual simulation may provide a more widespread opportunity for nursing students to think critically and build confidence.

 Being used by nurse educators, faculty, and residency programs, simulation is a valuable learning tool that appeals to visual, kinesthetic, and auditory learners.
 Simulation is considered a more interactive learning strategy than traditional lecture methods [5].
 Few other teaching modalities can claim this, and students often learn well in these educational experiences.
-There are a variety of simulation tools that can be employed to make an exceptional educational experience.
-This course explores the history of simulation use, uses of simulation, how to use simulation as a learning tool, effectively creating a simulation scenario to meet educational goals, and proper debriefing tactics for simulation educational sessions.
+There are a variety of simulation tools that can be employed to present exceptional educational experiences.